wishrecod/online-store/readme.md

 └── README.md
 ```

-## Future Enhancements

-- Add payment gateway integration.
-- Improve product recommendations.
-- Add support for user reviews and ratings.

-## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source